jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Ask if they know of any opportunities.

 ## Automate Your Internship Search
-If the career fair didn't pan out, you can turn to the internet.
+If the career fair doesn't pan out, you can turn to the internet.
 Google provides a _Jobs API_, which I described in [Automate Your Job Search](https://jhumelsine.github.io/2024/08/11/jobsearch.html#automate-your-job-search).
 The only distinction is that you'd want to include ***Internship*** within your Job query.